 May contain errors — check source documents for definitive information.

-The Fireworks (Noise Control etc) Bill would cap the noise level of fireworks sold to the public and require clear information about noise on labelling and in sales materials.
-It also requires the Secretary of State to review how firework noise affects welfare, including veterans, neurodivergent people, and those with certain medical conditions, and would give local authorities power to regulate when fireworks can be used and to enforce those rules.
+This Bill would cap the noise levels of fireworks sold to the public and require clear information about noise on product labels and sales materials.
+It also requires a government review of how firework noise affects veterans, neurodivergent people, and others with certain medical conditions, as well as animals.
+Additionally, it gives local authorities power to regulate and enforce rules on when fireworks can be used, along with related provisions.

 Generated 21 February 2026